hmoragrega/after/README.md

  * Omitting the sign is equivalent to using a plus sign

 ### Validation
-You can use this regular expression to validate your retry configuration:
+You can use this regular expression to validate your inputs:
  ```
  ^((\\+|\\-))?([1-9][0-9]*)\\s?(s|seconds?|m|minutes?|h|hours?|d|days?|w|weeks?)$
  ```